SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     In this dialog it is also possible to export selected statements or import statements from a zip file such as the diagnostic SQL statements downloaded from [SAP Note 1969700 - SQL Statement Collection for SAP HANA](https://launchpad.support.sap.com/#/notes/1969700).

+## Exercise 3.4 Statement Help Panel

-4. The SQL Console has an optional statement help panel that shows additional details for a SQL statement that is selected by the input indicator.
+1. The SQL Console has an optional statement help panel that shows additional details for a SQL statement that is selected by the input indicator.
 Enter the statement below into the SQL Console and show the Statement Help panel.

     ![](images/StatementHelpPanel.png)